wombelix/ansible-molecule-container/README.md

 <image>
 ```

-The `/dev/shm` line is nececessary to meet requirements of the included `sapconf` package.
+The `/dev/shm` line is nececessary to meet requirements of the included `sapconf` package in the `sles12sp5-python2-systemd` container.
+Can be omitted when using other container or if `sapconf` isn't required / can be ignored.

 Further details why the other tmpfs and volume statements are necessary: